Pelican-Elegant/elegant/documentation/content/Analytics/stat-counter.md

 You need two codes from StatCounter - project ID and security code.

-Create a project in StatCounter.
+Create a project inside StatCounter.
 Click on _Config_, _Reinstall Code_ and then _Default Guide_.

 It will show you a [standard